AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 Before another tenant can join a community that you have creates, you must send them an invitation, they must accept it, and then you must confirm it.
 In other words, this process is a three-step handshake that requires collaboration between tenants.

-This document provided step-by-step instruction for the user that is inviting another tenant to a community.
+**Note:** This document provides step-by-step instruction for the user that is inviting another tenant to a community.
 If you are looking for instructions on how to accept a community invitation, see <xref:community-accept-invite>.

 ## Step 1: Invite a tenant to the community